rinosukmandityo/hexagonal-login/README.md

 #### The service that we are going to build

 So we have our service which is a user management and login and it will connect to serializer which will either serialize the data into json or message pack before serving it through REST API
-And then on the other side we have our repository which will either choose to use MongoDB or Redis based on how we start the application from command line.
+And then on the other side we have our repository which will either choose to use MongoDB or MySQL based on how we start the application from command line.
-So basically our API will be able to accept JSON or message pack format and also our repository is able to use both MongoDB and Redis and it won't really affect our service
+So basically our API will be able to accept JSON or message pack format and also our repository is able to use both MongoDB and MySQL and it won't really affect our service

 Project Structure
 ---